artembrandt03/Linux-CL-Udemy-Bootcamp/README.md

 - ls, 4
 - ls -a, Troy
 - Bonus question: ls -m, printed all the horses in a comma separated list

+## Section 6: Creating Files & Folders
+### MateriaL
+Command: touch - used for creating files (can create with or without extensions) (technically the command was created to update modification time, but it is moslty used for creating new files)

+Command: file - helps determining the file type

+When deciding a name for a file/folder, there are some chars you shouldn't include in a name (, / space etc)

+\ is an escape character

+Command: mkdir - create directories

+### Exercise
+- mkdir my-app
+- touch README.md package.json
+- mkdir public, touch public/index.html
+- mkdir src, cd src
+- touch App.css App.js index.css index.js
+- Bonus question: mkdir -p components/Navbar